 This application will include both men and women.
-There may be more women and elderly because we anticipate the population to be over-represented by older female patients with isolated systolic hypertension.
-We expect 60% of patients will be women.
+We expect 50% of patients will be women.

 Patients from minority groups will be eligible for this study, and no patient will be excluded based on race or ethnic group.
 The goal of the study nationally will be to recruit at least 40% of patients from under-represented minority groups.